ibm-cloud-docs/AnalyticsEngine/livy-api-serverless.md

 |------|-------------|-------------|
 | `id` |	The batch ID |	int |
 | `state` | State of submitted batch job | string |
-{: caption="Table 4.
-Response body for getting state of batch job" caption-side="top"}
+{: caption="Response body for getting state of batch job" caption-side="top"}

 For example: